sveltejs/eslint-plugin-svelte/docs/rules/no-export-load-in-svelte-module-in-kit-pages.md

 # svelte/no-export-load-in-svelte-module-in-kit-pages

-> Disallow exporting load functions in `*.svelte` module in Svelte Kit page components.
+> disallow exporting load functions in `*.svelte` module in Svelte Kit page components.

 - :gear: This rule is included in `"plugin:svelte/recommended"`.